Hijab and burqa controversies in Europe: Germany

 Shown in red are German states banning the wearing of headscarves by female teachers (as of 2007).

 Eight of Germany's 16 states contain restrictions on wearing the hijab by female teachers: first Baden-Württemberg, then Bavaria, Hesse, Lower Saxony, the Saarland, Bremen, North Rhine-Westphalia and Berlin.
 The city-state of Berlin banned all religious symbols in public institutions, including the Christian crucifix and the Jewish kippah.

 Five of these states that ban religious clothing, contain an exception for Christian symbols and clothing: Baden-Württemberg, Saarland, Hesse, Bavaria, and North Rhine-Westphalia.
 In Baden-Württemberg, the state prohibits Muslim teachers from wearing the headscarf but allows teachers to wear Christian clothing, such as the nun's habit.
 The state courts upheld an appeal against the ban by several Muslim teachers, on the grounds of religious discrimination, since Catholic nuns are allowed to teach in full religious habit.
 The state government has appealed the decision.
 The regulation in North Rhine-Westphalia is similar to that in Baden-Württemberg.
 Bavaria also allows the nun's habit, while banning the Muslim headscarf.

 Education in Germany is the responsibility of the individual states, which each have their education ministry.
-In September 2003, the German Federal Constitutional Court (Bundesverfassungsgericht) ruled that the states could ban the wearing of Islamic headscarves by female teachers and that this would not infringe the constitutional protection of freedom of religion.
+In September 2003, the German Federal Constitutional Court (Bundesverfassungsgericht) ruled that states could ban the wearing of Islamic headscarves by female teachers and that this would not infringe the constitutional protection of freedom of religion.
 However, a ban could only be implemented by a state law, and not by administrative decisions.

 In one incident involving Islamic dress in Germany, two 18-year-old students, one Turkish and one Kurdish, appeared at a school in Bonn in a burqa; they were suspended for "disturbing the peace."
 The German Finance Minister canceled a visit to the school, and the two were investigated by the intelligence service, who suspected them of contact with the controversial King Fahd Academy in Bonn.
 The incident illustrates the sensitivity in Germany over Islamic dress, especially in schools.
 It led the Justice Minister Brigitte Zypries to call for nationwide standard school uniforms (itself a sensitive issue in Germany because of the association with the Nazi Hitler Youth and the East German Free German Youth).